-Bare Cremations allow the family to think about how best to celebrate their loved one.
+Bare Cremations allow the deceased person’s family and friends to think about how best to celebrate their loved one.
 It provides all of the fundamental cremation services in a timely fashion, without being forced into coordinating a memorial on a in a short period of time.

 How does a Bare Cremation work?

-After ordering a Bare Cremation, the following steps occur:
+After requesting a Bare Cremation, here are the following steps:

 The process above typically takes between one and two weeks, depending on the speed of both the provider (Bare provider or a funeral home) and the registration of the death.
 If you are using a funeral home, we suggest you ask how long their full process will take, and if they will be displaying the ashes.